Is justice its own reward?

 The Rome Statute granted the ICC jurisdiction over genocide, crimes against humanity, crimes of war and, awarded at a later date, of aggression.

-So, although the ICC was not created until 1998 and it did not issue its first indictment until 2005, there have been plenty of human rights cases tried against ex-dictators (take the members of the communist apparatus in Romania, or the trial of Charles Taylor as examples) in both domestic tribunals and ad hoc international ones.
+So, although the ICC was not created until 1998 and it did not issue its first indictment until 2005, there have been plenty of human rights cases tried against ex-dictator (take the members of the communist apparatus in Romania or the trial of Charles Taylor as examples) in both domestic tribunals and ad hoc international ones.